hed-hog/docs/docs/modules/admin/dashboard/dashboard-component.md

-# Dashboard Component Module
+# Dashboard Component

-The **Dashboard Component Module** enables the creation and management of custom components that can be inserted into dashboards.
+The **Dashboard Component** submodule enables the creation and management of custom components that can be inserted into dashboards.
 It provides full CRUD functionality while supporting localization and pagination.

 ### Features